 When your dog therefore has a outdoor lifestyle which involves a lot of lying outside , especially in the evening / night , you should consider to vaccinate for Leishmaniosis.

-The vaccination program starts ( after a minimum age of 6 months ) with a bloodtest to screen for a negative leishmania test , followed with 3 injections, each 3 weeks apart.Then a yearly update of only 1 injection is required.
+The vaccination program starts ( after a minimum age of 6 months ) with a bloodtest to screen for a negative leishmania test.
+When the test is negative the vaccination can be given.
+The vaccination is repeated yearly.
 This vaccination can not be done at the same time as other vaccinations ( min.
 2 weeks apart )

-When your dog does not have an outdoor lifestyle , he should not be vaccinated , but you should still apply mosquito prevention with for instance a Scalibor collar or Advantix drops and mosquito netting .
+When your dog does not have an outdoor lifestyle , he should not be vaccinated , but you should still apply mosquito prevention with for instance a Scalibor/Seresto collar or Advantix/Vectra drops and mosquito netting.
 This mosquito prevention should also be continued with vaccinated dogs.